OpenNebula/docs/source/advanced_components/public_cloud/ec2qcg.rst

 -  Provide associate and disassociate scripts

 The interaction with the infrastructure has been abstracted, therefore two scripts have to be provided by the cloud administrator in order to interact with each specific network configuration.
-This two scripts enable us to adapt this feature to different configurations and data centers.
+These two scripts enable us to adapt this feature to different configurations and data centers.

 These scripts are language agnostic and their path has to be specified in the econe configuration file: